-Producing intelligence and analysis for decision-makers
+Producing intelligence for decision-makers

 SASi-SPi Workstream 1 gives timely advice and science-based insights for DG-INTPA on global issues related to sustainable agriculture, fisheries and aquaculture food systems.